 - Benefits for colleges and universities:

 - Receive transcripts in a standardized format.

-- Receive transcript as a data stream rather than a PDF, allowing the transcript data to be imported directly into the college’s SIS, significantly increasing processing efficiency and cost savings (optional).
+- Option to receive transcripts as a data stream rather than a PDF, allowing the transcript to be imported directly into the college’s SIS, significantly increasing processing efficiency and cost savings.

 Will all Iowa high schools and colleges be required to participate in the Iowa eTranscript Gateway?

 All PDF transcripts appear in the same standardized format regardless of the student’s high school.
 The transcript recipient may choose to receive the transcript in a PDF format or as a data stream.

 Yes.
 The transcript information will still originate from the high school and be sent to the recipient using the latest data exchange security technology, so it will be an official transcript.